EVNdevs/EVN-arduino/docs/others/evnadc.rst

 Minimally, you will also need to connect ground (GND) to these analog devices as well.
 You may also need to connect power (3V3) to power the device.

-The analog inputs on the multiplexer are not rated for voltages higher than the peripheral's supply voltage (usually 3.3V), so do not connect voltages higher than 3.3V to the inputs.
+The 4 analog input channels are not rated for voltages higher than the peripheral's supply voltage (usually 3.3V), so do not connect voltages higher than 3.3V to the inputs.

 If you need voltage measurement ranging up to 5V, consider powering the peripheral with 5V instead, since the I2C ports are 5V-tolerant.